KaushaL-09V/Java_Quiz_Project/README.md

-# 🎓 Master Quiz – Java Spring Boot + Vanilla JS
+# 🎓 Master Quiz – Java Spring Boot

 An **interactive quiz application** built with **Spring Boot (Java)** for the backend and **HTML, CSS, and Vanilla JavaScript** for the frontend.
 It allows users to **sign up, log in, and attempt quizzes** from different programming categories like **Java, Python, JavaScript, and .NET**.